 Try not to bring more than you can carry, as it will be difficult to transport baggage by yourself as you make connections between flights.
 There will be an opportunity during New Student Orientation to go shopping for items that you are not able to bring with you.
 (See section on Personal Expenses for estimate costs.)

-If you plan to bring electrical appliances (computer, hair dryer, etc.) you should note that the current in the U.S. is 110-112 volts, 60 cycles and that outlets require two flat-pronged plugs.
+If you plan to bring electrical appliances (laptop, hair dryer, etc.) you should note that the current in the U.S. is 110-112 volts, 60 cycles and that outlets require two flat-pronged plugs.
 If you will need adapters or converters, you should purchase them before you come to the United States.
 Computers are available for use on campus 24 hours a day, with full internet access.
-It is not essential to have your own computer.

 While you are restricted from carrying certain food items when you enter the U.S. (See U.S. Customs for further information), you may want to bring some permissible foodstuffs or spices with you.
-You will eat most of your meals in the campus dining hall but you will have access to kitchen facilities in your residence hall.
-We encourage you to bring special ingredients and recipes with you for times when you miss the flavors of home and for sharing meals at the International Cultural Center.
+You will eat most of your meals in the campus dining hall but you will have access to kitchen facilities in your residence hall and the dining hall is closed during school breaks that are 1 week or longer.
+We encourage you to bring special ingredients and recipes with you for times when you miss the flavors of home and for sharing during celebrations.

 Other items from home

-There are often international celebrations at Earlham as well as events that showcase individual countries and regions.
+Students at Earlham sometimes organize international celebrations and events that showcase individual countries and regions.
 You are encouraged to bring several items of cultural interest with you.
 Such items might include traditional dress, spices or special ingredients for cooking, small musical instruments, photos, games, or music.
 In addition, it would be worth your while to bring several items, for example photos, posters, or something special that will make you feel comfortable in your room and make your room feel more like home.